Brussels Flower Carpet: 2026 Dates, Best Time to Visit & Local Tips

-What is Brussels Flower Carpet
+What Is the Brussels Flower Carpet?

 Just as the name suggests, the Brussels Flower Carpet is a carpet made of flowers.
 Well, it’s not really a carpet, but it sure looks like it… Set on the main town square of Brussels, UNESCO World Heritage Site Grand Place, the flower carpet is huge.
 It’s composed of hundreds of thousands of colorful begonia flowers.

-With 77 m length and 24 m width (253 x 79 ft) the carpet is massive (the total area is 1,800 m2 (19,000 sq ft)).
+With a length of 77 m and a width of 24 m (253 x 79 ft), the carpet is massive.
+The total area is 1,800 m2 (19,000 sq ft).
 It’s made out of up to a million fresh flowers, set in patterns, and is a very impressive sight.

 On the morning of the opening day, over 100 volunteers come together to make the carpet.
 Following a set composition, they turn the cobblestoned town square into a massive carpet in a matter of just several hours.

-Brussels Flower Carpet 2014
+Brussels Flower Carpet 2026 Dates

 Brussels Flower Carpet is set every two years (on even years) on the weekend around Assumption Day in mid-August.